 What is GraphQL?

-Strapi's REST API already supports the same kind of response shaping.
-The Strapi v5 REST parameters reference documents seven query-string parameters that work on any collection or single-type endpoint:
+Strapi's REST API already lets the client pick fields, populate relations, filter, sort, and paginate.
+The Strapi v5 REST parameters reference lists seven query-string parameters that work on any collection or single-type endpoint:

 populate, controls which relations, components, or dynamic zones come back.fields, restricts which scalar attributes appear in the response.filters, narrows results with operators like$eq,$ne,$contains,$in, and the same logical operators you will see in GraphQL.sort, orders results by one or more attributes.pagination, page-based or offset-based paging.locale, selects which locale's content is returned.status, draft or published.

-You can confirm the shaping parameters from a terminal against the project you will build in this post:
+You can try populate and fields from a terminal against the project you will build in this post:

 # No relations in the response (the default).